rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

             - identity: {}
 ```

 Documentation for AWS KMS can be found [here](https://github.com/kubernetes-sigs/aws-encryption-provider).
-When Custom Configuration to enable AWS KMS provider, you should consider the following points:
+When Custom Configuration is set to to enable AWS KMS provider, you should consider the following points:
 - Since RKE runs Kube API in a container, it's required that you use the `extra_binds` feature to bind-mount the KMS provider socket location inside the Kube API container.
 - The AWS KMS provider runs as a pod in the cluster.
 Therefor, the proper way to enabled it is to:
     - Deploy your cluster with at-rest encryption disabled.